- Supply Chain Solutions

 If we have learned anything in the past 18 months, it’s that the supply chain must invest and adopt new technologies to meet the needs of an increasingly digital world.
 According to Gartner, at least 50% of large global companies will be using AI, advanced analytics and IoT in supply chain operations by 2023.

-There is no doubt that adopting these types of technologies creates notable advantages to your operations and is critical for supply chain resiliency.
+There is no doubt that adopting these types of technologies creates notable advantages to your warehouse management operations and is critical for supply chain resiliency.
 However, even the most innovative technology products are far from perfect.

 Let’s examine some of the benefits and challenges Tecsys is seeing in the IoT-enabled supply chain.